Kode-design/Disorderly-Conduct/README.md

 ## Development Notes

-- Core logic lives in [`src/main.js`](src/main.js) and renders to a pixel-art canvas.
-- Styling is handled by [`style.css`](style.css), leaning on retro-futuristic palettes.
-- Modify `generateWorld()` in `main.js` to tweak city generation rules or add new biomes.
+- Core gameplay, atmosphere systems, and rendering live in [`src/main.js`](src/main.js).
+- Styling, glass UI, and layout are in [`style.css`](style.css); tweak variables in `:root` to reskin the palette quickly.
+- `generateWorld()` orchestrates city generation, while `updateWorldAtmosphere()` drives the day/night cycle and weather.
+- `seedBillboards()` and `drawBillboards()` manage holographic signage—swap out slogans or colors to theme new districts.
-- Assets are drawn programmatically to keep the footprint light; feel free to extend with custom sprites.
+- Assets are drawn programmatically to keep the footprint light; feel free to extend with custom sprites or imported pixel art.

 ## License